 The primary objectives of our investment activity are to preserve principal, provide liquidity and maximize income without significantly increasing risk.
 By policy, we do not enter into investments for trading or speculative purposes.
-As of April 2, 2022, we had cash, cash equivalents and marketable securities of \$213.1 million, which was held primarily in cash, money market funds and highly liquid marketable securities such as U.S. government agency securities and commercial paper.
-Due to the nature of these money market funds and highly liquid marketable securities, we believe that we do not have any material exposure to changes in the fair value of our cash equivalents and marketable securities as a result of changes in interest rates.
+As of April 1, 2023, we had cash, cash equivalents and marketable securities of \$257.1 million, which was held primarily in cash, money market funds and highly liquid marketable securities such as U.S. government agency securities and commercial paper.
+Due to the nature of these money market funds and highly liquid marketable securities, we believe that we do not have any material exposure to changes in the fair value of our cash equivalents and marketable securities because of changes in interest rates.